bcbio/bcbio-nextgen/docs/contents/configuration.rst

   <https://github.com/brentp/vcfanno>`_, allowing the application of additional
   annotations to variant calls.
 By default, bcbio will try and apply:

-   - `gemini` -- External population level annotations from `GEMINI
+   - ``gemini`` -- External population level annotations from `GEMINI
      <http://gemini.readthedocs.io/en/latest/>`_.
 This is only run for human
      samples with gemini data installed (:ref:`datatarget-install`).
-   - `somatic` -- Somatic annotations from COSMIC, ClinVar and friends.
+   - ``somatic`` -- Somatic annotations from COSMIC, ClinVar and friends.
 COSMIC need a custom installation within bcbio (:ref:`datatarget-install`).
 Only added for tumor or tumor/normal somatic calling.
+   - ``rnaedit`` -- RNA editing sites for RNA-seq variant calling runs.

   bcbio installs pre-prepared configuration files in ``genomes/build/config/vcfanno`` or you can specify the full path to a ``/path/your/anns.conf`` and optionally an equivalently named ``/path/your/anns.lua`` file.
-This value can be a list so you can supplement the existing annotation file with: ``[gemini, /path/your/anns.conf]``. or replace it by only specifying your file.
+This value can be a list for multiple inputs.

 .. _sv-config: